RebelCode/rcmod-wp-bookings-ui/README.md

 ```

 ## Run Application
 This module's front-end logic expects to retrieve initial application state to initialize application.
-App state must is injected in services.
-By [default](assets/js/main.js) it is `window.EDDBK_APP_STATE`.
+By [default](assets/js/main.js) it is `window.EDDBK_APP_STATE` which should be generated on server using `wp_localize_script(...)`.

 We have two separate pages that require different states to work.
 Bookings page and one service page.
 So for this 2 pages we need two different application states.